-Our graphical roadmap is very flexible which means you may need some inspiration to decide how to set it up.
-We recommend watching our webinar on roadmapping to help you decide what the purpose of your graphical roadmap is and who it's for.
+Our roadmaps are very flexible which means you may need some inspiration to decide how to set it up.
+We recommend watching our webinar on roadmapping to help you decide what the purpose of your roadmaps is and who they're for.

 Here are some ideas to get you started...

 Theme-based roadmap for leadership and sales